 Director: Lana Wilson

-Stars: Taylor Swift, Andrea Swift, Scott Swift
+Cast: Taylor Swift, Andrea Swift, Scott Swift

 Taking a deep look inside the sensational pop icon, singer, and songwriter Taylor Swift’s life and career.